JesperHA/AmazingApp/README.md

 and make the system less prone to communication errors.

-The project is currently only functional in the test environment, and would have to be altered to use production systemvariables.
+The project is currently only functional in the test environment, and would have to be refactored altered and to use production systemvariables.